So far, we have focused on two categories of forces: normal force and body force (W=mg).

 Determine whether or not each of the four ladders is in motion or static equilibrium by sketching a FBD and determining whether or not the equations of equilibrium can be satisfied.

-You do not need to fully solve these numerically; these are a conceptual problem only.
-Do use the qualitative equations of equilibrium and definition of friction force to aid your logic.
+You do not need to solve these numerically; this is a conceptual problem.
+Use the qualitative equations of equilibrium to aid your logical deductions.

 Problem 7.

-A block (W=600 pounds) is to be pulled rightward with the use of a frictionless pulley by applying force P.
+A block (W=600 pounds) is to be pulled rightward with the use of a frictionless pulley by pulling with force P.

-What force, P, initiates motion of the block?
+What force, P, initiates motion of the block up the ramp?

 Include a FBD of block A in your solution.